Can you leave hammocks outside?

 Wooden Hammock Stands

 Most of our stands are made from European Spruce Wood.
-It's a very high quality wood, in fact the same used to make the famous Wright Brothers plane (1899).
-The fact the plane is still standing is testament to the strength of this wood.
+It's a high-quality wood, in fact, the same used to make the famous Wright Brothers plane in 1899.
+The fact the plane is still standing is a testament to the strength of this wood.